This is the long version of this post complete with data, academic references, and disclaimers. The short version can be found here.

 * Effort, persistence, creativity, and willingness to help others

 No such claims can be made for the Enneagram.

 I mentioned there is no defined construct of “core motivations” that would lead to predictions like this that could be tested and in fact very little peer-reviewed research on the Enneagram even exists (Bland,A. (2010) The Enneagram: A review of the empirical and transformational literature, Journal of HumanisticCounseling, Education and Development).

 Therefore, not surprising, very little scientific reliability or validity has been found for the Enneagram (Thyer, B., Pignotti,M. (May 2015) Science and Pseudoscience in Social Work Practice.
 Springer Publishing Company).

 Even worse, Ph.D. research (Dameyer, J. (2001) Psychometric evaluation of the Riso-Hudson Enneagram Type Indicator.PhD, California Institute of Integral Studies.
-2001) showed there is only weak agreement between a person’s type as identified by the Riso-Hudson Enneagram Type Indicator (RHETI) and the Wagner Enneagram Personality Styles Scale (WEPSS).
+2001, as cited in Sutton AM, But is it real: A review of empirical research on the enneagram, Enneagram Journal 5) showed there is only weak agreement between a person’s type as identified by the Riso-Hudson Enneagram Type Indicator (RHETI) and the Wagner Enneagram Personality Styles Scale (WEPSS).
 These are two of the major approaches to assessing the nine Enneagram types and yet people can get different readings depending on which assessment they take.

 Now that study was done a while ago and those differences might have been fixed by now.
 But aligning the assessments is probably an ongoing problem as new ones are popping up as the popularity of the Enneagram grows.